She-Hulk Attorney At Law

 Tim Roth as Emil Blonsky

-I cannot stress enough how little actually happens in this show.
+I cannot stress enough how little actually happens in this show, and of what low caliber that which does.

 A Little of This, A Little of That

 • Modern woke sex politics is a major player in the show.
 Jen hops into bed with people she barely knows and says that making love is “eww,” and it should be called “sleeping with” someone instead.
-The show acknowledges how miserable most people are after sleeping with someone new (aka a stranger) after the first few days, but isn’t self-aware enough to maybe investigate if that means that you shouldn’t do it.
+The show also acknowledges how miserable most people are after sleeping with someone new (aka a stranger… you know, like a whore) after the first few days, but it isn’t self-aware enough to maybe investigate or consider if that means that you shouldn’t do it.

 James Carrick